Home Improvement – Getting the Best Return on Selling Your Home

 Whether you need an architect, gardener, interior designer or contractor, it is always important to do a background check prior to hiring a professional.
 Get references from family or friends and interview them – checking is critical.
 The most important quality to look for is trust, not initial price.

 Ramsey-Shilling recommends a number of options for homeowners looking to upgrade their homes, including a cash-out refinance, a home equity line of credit or a second mortgage.
-Homeowners can contact our associates at GOLDENSTATELENDING.COM for current interest rates and mortgage prices, repayment options, and for professional mortgage advice.
+Homeowners can contact our agents to help find a lender for current interest rates and mortgage prices, repayment options, and for professional mortgage advice.